Online Decision Making for Trading Wind Energy: Preliminaries

-where $\mathbb{E}[.]$ is the expected operator.
+where $\mathbb{E}[\cdot]$ is the expectation operator.
 The optimization program \eqref{eq:nv_stoch} solves an instance of the very well-studied newsvendor model \citep{newsvendor1}.
-Under a price-taker scenario, i.e., when the capacity of the producer is relatively small, an analytical solution to \eqref{eq:nv_stoch} can be computed through \citep{bremnes2004probabilistic}:
+Under a price-taker scenario, i.e., when the market participant's decision are assumed not to affect market outcomes, an analytical solution to \eqref{eq:nv_stoch} can be computed with \citep{bremnes2004probabilistic, pinson2007trading}

-where $F^{-1}_{E}$ is the cumulative distribution function (cdf) of the renewable energy production and the overline denotes the expected value of the random variable.
+where $F^{-1}_{E}(.)$ is the cumulative distribution function (cdf) of the renewable energy production and the overline denotes the expected value of the random variable (estimated as the average over available data).
 The reader is referred to \cite{maggioni} for a discussion about the value of right distribution in newsvendor applications.

-On top of the fact that the true distribution of the wind production and the optimal quotient are generally unknown, \eqref{eq:nv_analitical_sol} suffers from another major drawback, which is its inability to directly leverage additional information that may be available, e.g., the wind energy forecasts of neighboring areas.
-In fact, it is usually the case that the renewable energy producer is equipped with a vector of auxiliary information or features $\mathbf{x} \subseteq \mathcal{X} \in \mathbb{R}^p$ that may help explain the behavior of the uncertain parameters in \eqref{eq:nv_stoch}.
-As proposed by \cite{ban2019big}, this information can be exploited in newsvendor instances assuming that the optimal offer follows a linear decision rule of the form $ E^{\rm{F}}: \mathcal{X} \rightarrow \mathbb{R}$, $E^{\rm{F}} = \mathbf{x}^\top \mathbf{q}$ with $\mathbf{q} \in \mathbb{R}^p$ being a new decision vector that determines the linear model.
-Then, considering that a set of historical samples of the form $\left\{(E_t, \psi_t^{-}, \psi_t^{+}, \mathbf{x}_t), \forall t\in\mathcal{T}^{\rm{in}} \right\}$ is available, we compute the best decision $\mathbf{q}^{\text{LP}}$ for this set through the following linear program:
+On top of the fact that the true distribution of the wind production and the optimal quotient are generally unknown, \eqref{eq:nv_analitical_sol} suffers from another major drawback, which is its inability to directly profit of additional information that may be available, e.g., wind energy forecasts for neighboring areas, or additional information about the state of the electricity market.
+In fact, it is usually the case that the wind farm operator has access to a vector of \textit{auxiliary information}, also known as \textit{features} $\mathbf{x} \subseteq \mathcal{X} \in \mathbb{R}^p$, where $p$ denotes the dimension of the feature vector.
+This feature vector may help explaining the behavior of the uncertain parameters in \eqref{eq:nv_stoch}.
+As proposed by \cite{ban2019big}, this information can be exploited in newsvendor instances assuming that the optimal offer follows a linear decision rule of the form $ E^{\rm{F}}: \mathcal{X} \rightarrow \mathbb{R}$, $E^{\rm{F}} = \mathbf{x}^\top \mathbf{q}$ with $\mathbf{q} \in \mathbb{R}^p$ being a decision vector that parameterizes the linear model.
+This decision rule can easily reproduce an intercept setting a component of the feature vector $\mathbf{x}$ equal to one.
+Then, considering that a set of historical samples $\left\{(E_t, \psi_t^{-}, \psi_t^{+}, \mathbf{x}_t), \forall t\in\mathcal{T}^{\rm{in}} \right\}$ is available, we compute the best decision $\mathbf{q}^{\text{LP}}$ for this set by solving the following linear program: